5 million active installs!!!

-Since I am using the free version, I installed the Safe Redirect Manager plugin to redirect the error page to another page on my site and then clicked on Mark as fixed.
+If you’re using the free version of this SEO plugin, you can install the Safe Redirect Manager plugin to redirect the error page to another page on your site.

 Social Media is important for any business.
 So you should register your brand name on the popular social networks.

 Anyways, let’s check out the options on the Social settings page (SEO -> Social):

 We have already added the social profiles while using the configuration wizard.
 If you want to add or change anything, you may do it here.